nicholasjroy/obsidian-sage/README.md

 # Sprout

-Select a term or passage in a note and Sprout uses the Anthropic API to generate a linked explanation note in your vault.
-Built for reading research papers that have already been converted to markdown.
+Select a term or passage and Sprout uses the Anthropic API to generate a linked explanation note in your vault.
+Useful for explaining technical concepts in research papers intuitively.

 ## Requirements

 - Obsidian 1.11.4 or later
 - An [Anthropic API key](https://console.anthropic.com/)
+- Papers already in your vault as markdown (Sprout works on notes, not PDFs)

 ## Installation